sashwattanay/sashwat_site/_posts/2020-06-06-quotes-post.md

 * My realization during my 2018 Indo-US round trip:
 *"Money is not everything, but it's almost everything."*

-* Found a flaw with the famous quote by Billy Grahm and fixed it:
+* Found a flaw with the famous quote by Billy Graham and fixed it:
 *"When character is lost, nothing is lost; when health is lost, something is lost; when wealth is lost, all is lost."*

 * Used Einstein's axiom of relativity to moral science to arrive at the Great Axiom of Moral Science